-- 1. Scrimmages may be used ANYTIME throughout the season, including tournament - 2.
+- 1. Scrimmages may be used ANYTIME throughout the season, including tournament time - 2.
 Any practice with another school is considered a scrimmage by definition - 3.
 Any scrimmage between two schools must be considered a scrimmage for BOTH schools.
 In other words, if Team A counts it as one of their 5 permitted scrimmages, it must be counted as one of the 5 permitted scrimmages for Team B as well.
 It cannot be counted as a 'scrimmage' for one school and a 'game' for another school. - 4.
 Each player is prohibited from participating in more than 5 scrimmages (4 if playing in a Foundation Game).
 This prohibits a JV player from playing in 4 "JV Scrimmages" and 1-5 Varsity Scrimmages. - 5.
 All scrimmages are limited to 3 hours of scrimmage time. - 6.
-Admission may NOT be charged for any scrimmage, regardless of who is conducting the scrimmage. - 7.
+Admission may NOT be charged for any scrimmage, regardless of who is conducting the scrimmage.
+Note: This regulation has been suspended for the 2021-22 school year and schools ARE permitted to charge admission for interscholastic scrimmages. - 7.
 Scrimmages vs multiple teams are permitted.
 If they are on the same day, they count as one scrimmage, but there is a limit of 3 total hours of scrimmage participation.